mdsufz/MuDoGeR/Manual_MuDoGeR.md

 #command (needs correction later)
 cat $vibrant_filt_inp/*phages*combined*fna | grep ">" | sed "s/_fragment_1//g;s/>//g" > $output_viral/vibr_filt
 ```
 * Combination of results and removal the repeates sequences
 ``` cd $output_viral/vir4
 cat * virs_filt vibr_filt virf | sort | uniq > COMBINED_VIRAL_PARTICLES_FOR_EXTRACTION
 ```
 ### 3.3 Extraction of the sequences from the assembly fasta file by using their headers to detect them.

+### Dereplication and deposition of final output into an output folder